-Nagios Open Source Monitoring System
+Nagios Monitoring System

-Major features of Nagios are:
+Major features of the Nagios monitor include:

-MRTG Graphical Traffic Load Monitor is an Open Source utility to track the bandwidth utilization on a network.
-Running under Microsoft Windows or Linux and most UNIX platforms, MRTG reads the traffic counters of routers and produces web pages which offer a live intuitive representation of this traffic.
+MRTG is an Open Source tool to monitor the bandwidth utilization on your network.
+Running under MS Windows or Linux and most UNIX platforms, MRTG reads the traffic counters of network routers and generates web-accessible graphs which provide an up-to-date visual representation of this traffic.

 - Bandwidth in and out in bits or bytes/sec